seriousme/ncov-stats/README.md

 RIVM source data is the data folder.
 The calculated stats are in the results folder.

+## Change in reporting
+RIVM used to report positively tested cases but switched to hospitalizations on 31 March 2020.
+Therefore the hospitalization stats are available from 31 March onwards.

+The source data before March 31 is available in the cases-data folder.
+The stats data before March 31 is available in the cases-results folder.

 ## Available statistics
 The following stats are available:
 * [time series](results/timeseries.csv) An overview of cases per community over time.